 - Multiple logins: You can set up logins for your employees to track sales.
 You can also handle multiple accounts on one device, switching between them as needed.
 This is one way to get around the fact that Zettle, unlike Square, does not have multi-location functions.

-PayPal’s Zettle mobile app requires iOS 10, or Android 5.0, or higher.
+PayPal’s Zettle mobile app, called Zettle Go, requires iOS 12.1 or higher or Android 5.0 or higher.
 It has a complete register and backend system, from ringing up credit card sales to analyzing sales reports.
-Recent complaints include the card reader not connecting, changes due to the acquisition by PayPal, and problems with a recent upgrade making it hard to log in.
-However, the majority of the reviews say it’s easy to use.
+User complaints include the card reader not connecting, changes due to the acquisition by PayPal, and problems with a recent upgrade making it hard to log in.
+However, the majority of reviews say it’s easy to use.

 As of this writing, the apps have these scores: